-Switching your dog to a raw diet is a great decision: you’ll be taking better care of your beloved pets health and providing them with a healthy diet they will thrive on.
+Switching your dog to a raw diet is a great decision: you’ll be taking better care of your beloved pet's health and providing them with a healthy diet they will thrive on.
 It is important to know that making the transition can be problematic if not handled with care — for the comfort of your pet, we recommend you transition to a raw diet gradually and slowly.

 While raw diets have been shown to promote a healthy gut flora & improve digestion while improving the overall health of dogs, the transition period can sometimes cause temporary loose stool that can often scare people away from the diet.

 However, it is normal to experience temporary softened stool, while enzymes in the stomach adapt to the abundant & rich nutrition.
 Dogs with known sensitive stomachs may also experience softened stool in the process of switching to raw.

 There are different opinions out there as to whether or not you can mix kibble with raw and it can be confusing as a pet parent to decide which method to take.
 You may come across advice that tells you the opposite — that you need to make a sudden cold turkey switch.
 However, this can be dangerous and may make your dog quite sick, especially if you have a senior dog or one who has a sensitive stomach already.

 We believe that mixing raw and kibble, while gradually increasing the raw food intake over 1-2 weeks, is a better & smoother alternative to a cold turkey switch.

-There are a few ways to safely switch your dog from processed foods to raw, but all of them involve gradually introducing raw meat over a period of several days or even weeks.
+There are a few ways to safely switch your dog from processed foods to raw, but all of them involve gradually introducing raw meat over several days or even weeks.
 Remember, every dog is different and we suggest to monitor as needed.

 The most common & safe method of transition is to replace some of the existing diet with fresh raw food in every meal.
 We recommend following this 3-Step transition process.